Graduate and Professional Programs

 Students are expected to complete the MBA degree program within five years; typically Professional MBA students will complete the program within three years.
 UH policy requires that all students complete their master's degree program within seven years; however, the last 36 semester hours must be completed within the five-year period preceding the students' graduation.

 Unless students petition for a leave of absence, they should maintain continuous enrollment during the fall and spring semesters.
 Students who are out of the program for more than one calendar year will be under the jurisdiction of the catalog in effect at the time of their reentry.
 Students who fail to maintain continuous enrollment for more than two calendar years must apply for reinstatement to the program through a petitioning process, pay the Bauer College application fee again, submit an updated resume, and meet the admission requirements in effect at that time.

-Admission is granted only for the Fall semester.
-If students wish to postpone enrollment, they must secure approval from the MBA office.
-The first semester in which students, as graduate students, complete graduate-level work that applies toward a degree, is the effective semester of admission.
+Admission to the Full-time MBA program is granted only for the Fall term.
+The Professional MBA program admits students for either the Fall or Spring term; admission is granted for a specific term.
+If students wish to postpone enrollment, they must notify the Bauer Graduate & Professional Programs Office in writing and secure approval to defer their start date.
+The first term in which students, as graduate students, complete graduate-level course work that applies toward a degree, is the effective term of admission.

 - Current Students

 - Contact Us